ashutoshmjain/shutri/tech-specs.md

 ### 1.1.
 Core Concept

-`shutri` is a Rust application designed for text-based audio editing.
-It integrates the audio processing capabilities of SoX (Sound eXchange) with the text-editing power of Vim (Vi Improved).
-The core idea is to replace the traditional, often cumbersome, waveform-based audio editing with a more efficient and precise text-based workflow.
+`shutri` is a Rust application for text-based audio editing, integrating the audio processing power of SoX (Sound eXchange) with the efficiency of the Vim editor.
+The core concept is to transform the traditionally cumbersome process of waveform manipulation into a precise, text-driven workflow.

-The primary workflow is as follows:
+The primary workflow consists of four main stages:

-1.  **Import & Transcribe:** The user provides an audio file (e.g., `.mp3`). `shutri` uses an external transcription service (initially, Gemini) to convert the audio into a time-stamped transcript.
-Each segment of transcribed text is associated with a precise start and end time, forming a "clip."
-2.  **Edit:** The user edits this transcript file within Vim.
-The editing process primarily involves manipulating the time-stamps to adjust the audio clips.
-The transcribed text serves as a searchable and navigable guide to the audio content.
+1.  **Import:** A user-provided MP3 audio file is imported into the `shutri` library.
+To ensure timestamp accuracy and enable parallel processing, the audio is immediately split into fixed-duration (e.g., 30-second) "chunks."

+2.  **Transcribe:** Each audio chunk is sent to the Gemini API for transcription.
+This chunk-based approach mitigates the timestamp drift often found in long-form transcriptions and allows for faster, parallelized API requests.
+The result is a series of clips—text snippets with corresponding start and end times—grouped under their parent chunk.

+3.  **Edit:** The transcription is presented to the user as a structured text file inside Vim.
+In this interface, the user can finely adjust the timestamps of each clip, delete unwanted clips by deleting lines, and navigate the audio by searching for text.
+The chunk timestamps are fixed, but the clip timestamps within them are fully editable.
+The Vim plugin allows the user to play back both the original audio chunks (for context) and the edited clips (for preview).

-3.  **Export:** Once the editing is complete, `shutri` uses SoX to concatenate the edited audio clips into a final, seamless audio file.
+4.  **Export:** Once editing is complete, `shutri` reads the modified text file.
+It uses the final timestamps to extract the corresponding audio segments from the original file and concatenates them into a new, seamless MP3 audio file.

 ### 1.2.
 The Problem with Waveform-Based Editing